aidyai/VLM/README.md

-# Vision-Language-Model Finetuning: Molmo-7B-D-0924
+# Vision-Language-Model Finetuning: Mini-V 2.6

-This repository contains code to finetune the **Molmo-7B-D-0924** Vision-Language Model from [Allen.ai](https://github.com/allenai) for two specific tasks:
+This repository contains code to finetune the **Mini-V 2.6** Vision-Language Model from [Allen.ai](https://github.com/allenai) for two specific tasks:

 1. Optical Character Recognition (OCR) for a Low Resource Language that is Diacritics Sensitive
 2. Fashion Tag Generator